MrArna/elasticSearch/readme.md

 ######Client
 The client script was developed using pyhton.
 Its main purpose is to provide a simple and intuitive tool to query the elastic cluster.
+It returns in JSON format the list of file, where the different keywords were found.

 ######Elastic Cluster
 The ElasticSearch engine is deployed on the Google Cloud Platform.
 After a comparision between the development stack